This post may contain affiliate links. Please see my disclosure policy for details.

 This monument was made to commemorate the world-famous Finnish composer of Jean Sibelius (1865-1957).

-The statue, that has 600 steel organ pipes, was built in the surrealist style by Eila Hiltunen in 1967.
+The statue, which has 600 steel organ pipes, was built in the surrealist style by Eila Hiltunen in 1967.

 It’s completely FREE to visit and here you can find a bust of Sibelius and the pipes.
 Make sure you lie down on the floor and look up to appreciate the beauty.